Gunjō Senki: Live-action film

 A live-action film adaptation, titled Brave: Gunjō Senki (ブレイブ ‐群青戦記‐, Bureibu Gunjō Senki) premiered in Japan on March 21, 2021.
 The film stars Mackenyu as Aoi Nishino, Haruma Miura as Ieyasu Tokugawa, Kenichi Matsuyama as Oda Nobunaga and Hirona Yamazaki as Haruka Seno.
-It will be directed by Katsuyuki Motohiro, with scripts by Masahiro Yamaura and Toru Yamamoto, and music composed by Yugo Kanno.
-Uverworld performed the film's song theme "HOURGLASS".
+It was directed by Katsuyuki Motohiro, with scripts by Masahiro Yamaura and Toru Yamamoto, and music composed by Yugo Kanno.
+Uverworld performed the film's song theme "Hourglass".

 Reception

-As of November 2019, the Gunjō Senki manga had over 1 million copies in circulation.
+By November 2019, the Gunjō Senki manga had over 1 million copies in circulation.